-- d) Users The user will have only those access and system rights assigned by the network administrator. - e) Users The user will be responsible for any cost to the District due to user negligence or misuse.
+- d) Userswill have only those access and system rights assigned by the network administrator. - e) Users will be responsible for any cost to the District due to user negligence or misuse.

 Users must also conform to any additional site restrictions that may be in effect.
 All Board policies and school regulations apply to the use of the Network/Internet.